Buying Property in Mexico with the Right Expectations

 I am going to get a great ROI on my property in Mexico!

 About 80% of people that buy properties in the Riviera Maya do so as an investment.
 Some want to visit part of the year and rent it out the other part.
 Others buy condos for an investment and plan on retiring later and living there.
 Because of this, you will see a lot of ads with ROI (return on investment) numbers.
 We have seen everything from 7-18% ROI advertised.
-So what is the reality you should expect?
-Can you make a lot on your investment or will it be a dud?
+So, what is the reality you should expect?
+Can you make a lot on your investment, or will it be a dud?

 The truth is it is in the details.
 It is a little complicated and we have a good article here about what you should expect from ROI.
 The basics are that no one can guarantee what the ROI will be.
 As we have recently seen with COVID-19, things can change and even small shifts in the market can affect the market.
 A lot depends on your management company and how well your property rents.
 Much of this depends on having a good realtor.
 That is why we make recommendations to readers, so that people can make wise decisions and get the best possible returns on investments.

 Many people have done very well with investments here and it continues to be an area of the world that attracts both national and international visitors and investors.
 As more banks and investments offer less returns, you can have the expectation of some good returns on investment in the Riviera Maya.
 A good article and video to check out is a tool that investors use for evaluating areas and future rents, see our article here.
+We also have an article and video talking about the differences between Tulum and Playa Del Carmen for real estate.

 I want a beachfront house or condo